bigmasterd/6502/README.md

 Far from complete yet, still in progress...<br/>

 ## How to compile
-Make sure gcc is installed, then change to "src" folder and just run `make`.
+Make sure gcc and make is installed, then change to "src" folder and just run `make`.

 ## How to run
 `./6502 <6502-Binary>` <br/>